-Most of the respondents (84%) report servicing more than one channel: 67% report shipping to wholesalers; 57% to retailers; and 29% are e-commerce based, shipping products directly to customers.
+Most of the respondents (84 percent) report servicing more than one channel: 67 percent report shipping to wholesalers; 57 percent to retailers; and 29 percent are e-commerce based, shipping products directly to customers.

 “I would be most interested in tracking e-commerce penetration over the coming years,” says Derewecki.
 “It seems that despite what industry our clients are in, if they are not using the Internet now, they have a plan to get into it.”
 He notes that more consumers are now using brick-and-mortar stores merely as “showrooms” to see a particular model, confirm its looks and functions, but then head back home to compare costs among web retailers before ordering that model online.